richardnguyen99/chub/simulation/cpuscheduler/README.md

 ## Introduction

-This project introduces some common CPU-scheduling algorithms and some simulations to demonstrate how they work
+This project introduces some common CPU-scheduling algorithms and some simulations to demonstrate how they work.

 ### Design

-Driver `scheduler.c` contains the main program to execute the scheduling simulation.
-The driver takes at least two arguments, _file_ that contains a list of process, including essential information, and one selected _CPU-scheduling algorithm_.
+`scheduler.c` contains the main program to execute the scheduling simulation.
+The driver takes at least two arguments, _file_ that contains a list of process, including essential information, and one selected _CPU-scheduling algorithm_ (See `scheduler -p` for more details).
+Then, the associated scheduling algorithm is used and

 The driver also provides some other options to interact with the algorithms if applicable.
 The function employs `getopt.h` to